Cinnamon-Agency/template-ios/README.md

 ## **⚠️ Make sure to** <a name="make-sure"></a>
-- add [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) package to your project!
+- add [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) and [Cinamofryer](https://github.com/Cinnamon-Agency/Cinamofryer) packages to your project.
 Easiest way to add dependencies is with the Swift Package Manager: https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app
 - install [SwiftLint](https://github.com/realm/SwiftLint) if you want to enforce the style guide rules that are generally accepted by the Swift community